 Art.
-5.3 Information sessions
+5.3.
+Information sessions

-If you are enrolling at the university college for the first time, your department will offer information sessions during the month of September.
-As part of these sessions, the department will provide you as a new student with information about the programme you have chosen and all its facets.
+If you are enrolling at the university college for the first time, your School of Arts will offer information sessions during the month of September.
+As part of these sessions, the School of Arts will provide you as a new student with information about the programme you have chosen and all its facets.